The 10 best Amiibo of all time, ranked

 Like Link, Zelda has had multiple different Amiibo releases based on her.
 Zelda from Skyward Sword is one of the most popular versions of Zelda, making the Zelda and Loftwing Amiibo a must-have for Zelda fans.
 Similar to the Wolf Link, the Zelda and Loftwing Amiibo are very detailed and have a nice texture.
 You can feel the feathers on the Loftwing as you hold it in your hands.

-Metroid Dread featured a brand new armor for Samus to wear.
+Metroid Dread featured a new armor for Samus to wear.
 The Metroid Dread armor has a mixture of red, white, and light blue, making it stand out compared to Samus’s other armor.
-The Amiibo version of the armor is pleasing to look at, showcasing a nice mixture of paint.
+The Amiibo version of the armor is pleasing, showcasing a nice mixture of paint.
 The Samus Amiibo comes packed with an EMMI Amiibo.
 EMMI were the new big enemies for Dread.
 They were giant, sulking robots that stalked Samus in the game.
 Fans adore the design of the EMMI and are one of the more distinct enemies in the franchise.

 Capcom teams up with Nintendo again by making a Gold Megaman Amiibo go along with the Gold Mario Amiibo.
-These two Gold Amiibo, unfortunately, are not made out of real gold.
-As is because of both Amiibo’s rarity, both figures are almost as expensive as gold.
-These Gold Amiibo look more like trophies than toys.
-They are simple recolorations of previously released Mario and Megaman Amiibo, but the new paint job works for both figures.
+Unfortunately, these two amiibo are not made of real gold but are almost as expensive as gold because of their rarity.
+These Gold Amiibo look more like trophies than toys and are simple recolorations of previously released Mario and Megaman Amiibo, but the new paint job works for both figures.

 When it came time for Joker to gain his own Amiibo based on his official art from Super Smash Bros.
 Ultimate, the designers went all out and included Joker’s fire effect featured on the official artwork.
 The fire effect is transparent and made up of blue, clear plastic.
 It’s a striking aesthetic choice that really sells the Joker Amiibo as a top-quality figure.